Ever surfed the cold waves of the North Sea? Paddled through a Sicilian lagoon?

 Chia, with its spooky fort, and Cagliari's Poetto Beach, which hosted the kiteboarding world championship in 2012, have excellent facilities, clubs and schools, open all year and for all levels.

+Run by Italian windsurf champion Mirco Babini, the Chia Wind Club features a superb entry canal.
+There's also Tribal Surf, founded by a group of top-class instructors.
 From Chia you can easily reach Sardinia's main city, Cagliari, another kitesurfing hotspot.
 At Poetto Beach you'll find Kite Generation, a school-club currently setting up beach weather forecast stations to give wind riders real-time data.

 Specializing in kiteboard lessons, the shop also offers holiday packages that include courses, equipment rental and accommodation.